8 Types of Self-Care for Caregivers: Which Help Most?

 Spiritual self-care is about infusing your personal beliefs and values into your life.

-Some examples of spiritual self-care for caregivers include: soaking up nature, practicing mindfulness, incorporating prayer, journaling, enjoying solitude, talking about end-of-life wishes, expressing gratitude, and attending a retreat.
+Examples of spiritual self-care for caregivers include soaking up nature, practicing mindfulness, incorporating prayer and journaling, enjoying solitude, discussing end-of-life wishes, expressing gratitude, and attending a retreat.

 For example, during my caregiving journey, I found writing to be an effective way to process how my world was changing.
 I wanted to share this experience with other family caregivers.